OpenDataNode/open-data-node/INSTALL.md

 ## Installation of optional components

-Open Data Node supports also aditional components that could be installed and integrated with other core Open Data Node components.
+OpenDataNode supports also aditional components that could be installed and integrated with other core OpenDataNode components

 ### UnifiedViews QualityAssesment Plugins

-To install QualityAssessment plugins, run following command
+To isntall QualityAssessment plugins, run following command
 ```
 aptitude install qa-uv-plugins
 ```
-It will install plugins into UnifiedViews.
+It iwll install plugins into UnifiedViews.

 ### LDVMI (Payola)